thebitbrine/MultiConsole/README.md

 ### The Why
 ------
 ```
-For the longest time i wanted to be able to output to multiple consoles
+For the longest time, I wanted to be able to output to multiple consoles
-from one app so it is easier to focus on the output that i need from that
+from one app so it is easier to focus on the output that I need from that
 debugging session without going around the code turning Console.WriteLines on and off.

 I have looked around for such a library for years now but it does not exist.
 probably because either everyone just codes the way they're "supposed" to without
-trying to pull of some wild shit or they're too busy working for some big corp.
+trying to pull off some wild shit or they're too busy working for some big corp.
 It is just more efficient to see what you need.
 You know what's not efficient?
 the code.
 It pulls off too many wild shit and the reason why it is half a meg
 is because it has the shitty icon file (used for host consoles) as a string.